Seby Zavala Player Props: White Sox vs. Angels

 Seby Zavala At The Plate

-- Zavala has a double, two home runs and four walks while batting .152.
+- Zavala is hitting .160 with a double, two home runs and four walks.

-- He has gone deep in two of 26 games played this year, and in 2.4% of his plate appearances.
+- He has hit a home run in two of 27 games played this year, and in 2.3% of his plate appearances.

-- In six games this season, Zavala has picked up an RBI, with more than one RBI once.
+- Zavala has driven in a run in six games this year (22.2%), including one multiple-RBI game.

-- In four of 26 games this year, he has scored, including multiple runs once.
+- He has scored at least one run four times this year (14.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.